kevinwadeshaw/BetterSoundCloud/README.md

 ## Usage Instructions

-Simply right click the BSC icon to the right of the URL field and configure BSC settings through the "options" menu item.

-By default, only promoted posts are hidden.
+Simply click the orange dot to the right of the URL field and then click the "Filter Settings" button.
+On the settings page, you can set whichever filters you prefer.
+On your SoundCloud stream, anything filtered out will still display as a line item with a description next to the artist/track title which explains what filter was applied for it be be hidden.
+If you'd like to display that track, you can always click "Show" to see it.

 ## Authors